github-bishwajeet/scenarix-optimize-assignment/README.md

 ### Header ui fix while scroll

 1.  **Where**: `app/components/AppBar.tsx`
-2.  **What**: Show the glass background of header nav while scrolling.
+2.  **What**: Show the glass background of header nav while scrolling and added the missing/needed navigation links.
-3.  **Why**: To fix the invisiblity of header navigation while scrolling and getting blended into the crossing sections.
+3.  **Why**: To fix the invisiblity of header navigation while scrolling and getting blended into the crossing sections along with the accessibility of missing navigation links such as demo, contact, tutorial & pricing.

 ---

+### Removed the console log which was exposing the NEXT_PUBLIC_PEXELS_API_KEY

+1.  **Where**: `app/gallery/page.tsx`
+2.  **What**: Removed console log for env var NEXT_PUBLIC_PEXELS_API_KEY.
+3.  **Why**: To avoid exposing the critical environment variable data.

+---

+### Unreachable page fix

+1.  **Where**: `app/blog/page.tsx, app/blog/[slug]/page.tsx, app/components/BlogPostCard.tsx, app/tutorials/page.tsx, app/tutorials/[slug]/page.tsx`
+2.  **What**: Availability and accessibility of details page for blog and tutorial.
+3.  **Why**: To fix the 404 error for blog and tutorial.

+---

+### Unique key fix for the pricing card

+1.  **Where**: `app/pricing/page.tsx`
+2.  **What**: Duplicate key names.
+3.  **Why**: To fix duplicate key names for the childrens.

+---

 ### Consent

 This document has been audited manually by @author Bishwajeet Kumar and finetuned using GTP o4-mini.
+Total time spent was 5hours on code review & auditing, performance audit via Lighthouse 12.0, debugging & updates, optimisation & improvements, UI fixes and final touch.